jncraton/operating-systems-cpsc4420/lectures/32-file-system-implementation.md

 ## Delayed Allocation

 - File size is not generally known at creation time
-- Writes to files a buffered to RAM before being written to disk
+- Writes to files are buffered to RAM before being written to disk
 - The OS may choose to buffer many writes in order to determine appropriate file size before performing allocation

 # 8.5 Metadata